-So I want to talk you through a few things that you can do to help you to do forward in this situation.
-One of the first things is to allow your baby to come to the breast frequently to feed, keep your breast as soft as possible, and to prevent engorgement, because engorgement is when you actually feel overly full to the point of pain- and at that point it can be really even more difficult for your baby to latch at the breast, together with the fast flow.
-So keeping your breast as soft as possible will just enable the flow to be as slow as needed, a lot more manageable for him.
+Try to prevent any engorgement.
+Engorgement is when your breasts may feel overly full to the point of pain.
+If you get engorged it can be more difficult for your baby to latch at the breast, together with the fast flow issue!
+Keeping your breast as soft as possible will enable the flow to be as slow as needed, and a lot more manageable for your baby.

-And it can also make a big difference to allow your baby to feed in more upright positions – it might be that you are slightly reclined back, but allow your baby to be resting against your body more upright, any angle around the clock face of the breast, as long as his head is a little bit higher than the rest of his body, this will give him more control over that flow.
+It can also make a big difference to allow your baby to feed in more upright positions – you can recline back and allow your baby to rest against your body.
+He can feed at any angle around the clock face of the breast, as long as his head is a little bit higher than the rest of his body This will give him more control over the flow.

-And another tip is to try to allow your baby to feed from the same side until you feel that he has had a really good feed.
-Now some babies are literally bobbing off every five minutes but it is certainly better to keep him coming to the same side for as long as he can until you are fairly satisfied that the breast is drained as well as it can be before offering the other side.
+Another tip is to try to allow your baby to feed on the same breast until you feel that he has had a really good feed.
+Some babies, while feeding, are bobbing off the breast every five minutes, but if you can, encourage your baby to come to the same side for as long as possible until you are fairly satisfied that the breast is drained as well as it can be, before offering the other side.

 Review dates, references & further resources